History of Vancouver Whitecaps FC: APSL / A-League / USL-1 (1993–2010)

-MLS (2011–)
+MLS (2011–present)

 On March 18, 2009, MLS Commissioner Don Garber announced that Vancouver would be the seventeenth franchise of Major League Soccer.
 It joined the Portland Timbers, announced two days later as the eighteenth MLS franchise, for the 2011 MLS season.
 While no name was provided at the Vancouver announcement, over a year later the club confirmed that the MLS team would keep the Whitecaps name.

 In preparation for its inaugural season, the Whitecaps brought in executive talent from around the world.
 On November 24, 2009, Paul Barber, former Tottenham Hotspur F.C. executive, was announced to join the club as CEO.
 Others joining him include former D.C.
 United head coach Tom Soehn as Director of Operations and Dutch national Richard Grootscholten as the technical director and head coach of the residency program.
 Former Iceland international Teitur Thordarson was confirmed as head coach on September 2, 2010 for the inaugural MLS season.
 He held the same position with the USL-1 and later USSF Division 2 Whitecaps.
+He was subsequently relieved of his duties on May 30, 2011, after the Whitecaps won just one of their first twelve matches.
+Tom Soehn, the Whitecaps director of soccer operations, replaced Thordarson on an interim basis.

+The Whitecaps began play in the 2011 MLS season with their first match on March 19, 2011, against rival Canadians Toronto FC, which they won 4–2.
+The first goal in the Whitecaps' MLS era was scored by Eric Hassli.
+After their winning start the Whitecaps struggled, and failed to secure another victory in their next 11 MLS games, drawing six and losing five.
+In the aftermath of their 1–1 draw with the New York Red Bulls on May 30 head coach Teitur Thordarson was fired.
+Tom Soehn took over coaching duties for the remainder of the 2011 season, while Martin Rennie was announced as the new permanent head coach on August 9, taking over officially on November 2.
+The team managed to attract 15,500 season ticket holders in its first MLS season and 13,000 for the second.

+On March 3, 2012, the Whitecaps won their first minor, pre-season cup at the 2012 Walt Disney World Pro Soccer Classic defeating Toronto FC 1–0 thanks to a goal by Camilo Sanvezzo.
+The Whitecaps finished the regular season with 11 wins, 3 losses, and 10 ties positioning the club, fifth in the Western Conference and 11th on the league overall table.
+On October 21, 2012, the Whitecaps became the first Canadian team to earn a spot in the MLS playoffs.
+Vancouver were eliminated in the knockout round.